jackgidding/RepData_PeerAssessment1/PA1_template.md

 ##  $ datetime: POSIXct, format: "2012-10-02 00:00:00" "2012-10-02 00:05:00" ...
 ```

-There are 15264 observations in the clean dataset.
-2304 observations with NA values were dropped from the original dataset.
+There are 15,264 observations in the clean dataset.
+A total of 2,304 observations with NA values were dropped from the original dataset.

 ## Analyzing the data